 Inventors Lab . . .
-Product Development
+Developing Your Product

-The Product Development Process is an article to discuss the needs of inventors (and others) as they take ideas from concept to customer.
-The article is a guide with several topics, directional questions, and an overview of what’s involved in each step of the process.
+The article, “The Product Development Process“, discusses the needs of inventors (and others) as they take ideas from concept to customer.
+The article is a guide with several topics, direction questions, and an overview of what’s involved in each step of the process.
 Hopefully, it also gives a feel for the scope — and provides a view to comfort some of the anxiety.

 About the PDP Article

 Since first publication, the article has undergone 3 major revisions and is published (with permission) in 3 languages and in multiple places around the globe.
-It is used in education and training materials for entrepreneurs, both in business and in scholastic settings.
+It is now in education and training materials for entrepreneurs, both in business and in scholastic settings.
 If you’re thinking about developing a product, or taking an idea from concept to market, it really is worth reading.

 Want more on Product Development?
 Or need Engineering Services?
 Synthesis does that, and you can read about it here.
 We have also published a bunch of short articles on various topics of Product Development such as avoiding Patent vultures, and Making Prototypes.
 No pressure, this isn’t a sales pitch, we just want you to know there’s a whole lot of information available here at The Engineer’s Perspective.